 Mom!
-Go sit down, maybe pour yourself a cup of tea, while I give the “Wallace and Gromit” run-down for our audience (you know, for the sake of our readers from India and Pakistan): It was a British claymation series (meaning everything in the series was made of clay!
-Yes, everything–look at the picture above–Clay!!!!!)
+Go sit down, maybe pour yourself a cup of tea, while I give the “Wallace and Gromit” run-down for our audience (you know, for the sake of our readers from India and Pakistan): It was a British claymation series (meaning everything in the series is made of clay!
+Yes, everything!
 There were four short films, a theatrical movie, and a series of short episodes called “Cracking Contraptions”, which, as far as I know, didn’t make it to DVD in the U.S. (our loss!)
 There was also a computer game that I never got around to playing.
 If I can find it, I will want to play it during the summer.

 So, in a nutshell, Wallace is an inventor.
 He lives alone with his dog, Gromit, who is something of a genius but Wallace doesn’t seem to notice as he talks to him like a baby and says things like, “Time for walkies!”
 The fact is that Gromit is quite capable of walking himself.